adi9646/adhamya.sol/README.md

 This project is a Ethereum baesd smart contract coded in soldity for a any Token of your choice (In this case we have taken "Tron"TRX) .
 It includes basic functionalities for minting and burning tokens, allowing the total supply and individual balances to be managed.

+# Requirements

+## Public Variables:

+tokenname: Stores the name of the token.

+tokenabbrev: Stores the abbreviation of the token.

+totalsupply: Stores the total supply of the token.

+## Mappings:

+balances: Maps addresses to their corresponding token balances.

+## Functions:
+mint(address _address, uint _value): Increases the total supply and the balance of the specified address by the given value.

+burn(address _address, uint _value): Decreases the total supply and the balance of the specified address by the given value, ensuring the address has enough tokens to burn.

 # Getting Started

 ## Installing